 During the second quarter of 2008, we determined that our methodology for calculating our return reserve for future product returns in accordance with Statement of Financial Accounting Standard No. 48 (SFAS 48), Revenue Recognition When Right of Return Exists, needed to be corrected.
-Using the revised methodology, our return reserve was understated by \$247.5 million as of March 31, 2008 and December 31, 2007
+Using the revised methodology, our return reserve was understated by \$247.5 million as of December 31, 2007, 2006 and 2005.

 We performed an evaluation to determine if the errors resulting in the return reserve liability calculated using the revised methodology were material to any individual prior period, taking into account the requirements of the Securities Exchange Commission (SEC) Staff Accounting Bulletin No. 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements (SAB 108).
-Based on this analysis, we concluded that while the cumulative error would be material to the 2008 and prior-year financial statements, the correction of the error would not be material to any individual period and, therefore, as provided for by SAB 108, the correction of the error does not require previously filed reports to be amended and the correction may be made the next time we file our prior period financial statements.
-However, we have elected to amend our March 31, 2008 Form 10-Q. The restatement has no effect on our income, cash flows, or liquidity, and its effects on our financial position at the end of each of the respective restated periods are immaterial.
-We restated the March 31, 2008 and December 31, 2007 consolidated condensed balance sheets included in this filing.
+Based on this analysis, we concluded that while the cumulative error was material to the current and prior-year financial statements, the correction of the error would not be material to any individual period and, therefore, as provided for by SAB 108, the correction of the error does not require previously filed reports to be amended and the correction may be made the next time we file our prior period financial statements.
+We restated the 2007 balance sheet included in this filing.
+Financial statements for the years ended December 31, 2006 and 2007 will be restated no later than the filing of the December 31, 2008 Annual Report on Form 10-K.